-Both the US EPA and WHO assess both epidemiological and toxicological data.
+Both the USEPA and WHO assess both epidemiological and toxicological data.
 For the criteria pollutants, the focus in recent years has been on the use of population-based epidemiological studies as the basis for setting air quality standards.
 The results of controlled human exposure studies and of toxicological studies add to the weight of evidence for an adverse effect linked to exposure to the pollutant under consideration; they also provide evidence for biological plausibility of the effects observed in the epidemiological studies.
 Strict criteria have been developed to guide the selection and evaluation of studies, as part of systematic review of the literature.
+For example, the supporting animal toxicological studies are acceptable only if they have been conducted using internationally recognised procedures and techniques.
 Internationally, a weight-of-evidence approach is used consistently.